 3.1.4 SECURITY REQUIREMENT Separate the duties of individuals to reduce the risk of malevolent activity without collusion.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.1.4[a] the duties of individuals requiring separation to reduce the risk of malevolent activity are defined.
+INT OBJECTIVE e if, for an organizational system that processes, stores, or transmits CUI: 3.1.4[a] the duties of individuals requiring separation to reduce the risk of malevolent activity are defined.
 3.1.4[b] organization-defined duties of individuals requiring separation are separated.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Access control policy; procedures addressing divisions of responsibility and separation of duties; security plan; system configuration settings and associated documentation; list of divisions of responsibility and separation of duties; system access authorizations; system audit records; other relevant documents or records].
-Interview: [SELECT FROM: Personnel with responsibilities for defining appropriate divisions of responsibility and separation of duties; personnel with information security responsibilities; system or network administrators].
+POTENTIA L ASSESSMENT METHODS AND OBJECTS á (SELECT FROM: Access control policy; procedures addressing divisions of responsibility and separation of duties; security plan; system configuration settings and associated documentation; list of divisions of responsibility and separation of duties; system access authorizations; system audit logs and records; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with responsibilities for defining divisions of responsibility and separation of duties; personnel with information security responsibilities; system or network administrators].
 Test: [SELECT FROM: Mechanisms implementing separation of duties policy].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.1.4
+DISCUSSIC ON ON SECURITY REQUIREMENT 3.1.4